spartantri/kringle2020/docs/objectives/5-Open-HID-Lock/5-Open-HID-Lock.md

 ![Access](5-Open-HID-Lock-access.png)

 ## Get the Proxmark3
-Once we have the different light bulbds to enable the elavator workshop button, we can go there and use the Proxmark3 item we found.
+Once we have the different light bulbs to enable the elevator workshop button, we can go there and use the Proxmark3 item we found.

 ## Use the Proxmark3 to acquire access card code
 To use the proxmark item we need to be close to one of the items that restrict access or one of the avatars that has access cards to clone them with.